P4o1o/SipHashASM/readme.md

 ## Files

-- `siphash_nasm.asm`: Contains the NASM implementation of the SipHash algorithm.
+- `siphash_nasm.asm`: Contains the implementation of the SipHash algorithm for the NASM assembler.
-- `siphash_masm.asm`: Contains the MASM implementation of the SipHash algorithm.
+- `siphash_masm.asm`: Contains the implementation of the SipHash algorithm for the MASM assembler.
 - `siphash.h`: Header file for integrating the assembly functions into C programs.
 - `test.c`: A C file to test the SipHash functions.
 -
-## Example Usage (C)
+## Example Usage (from C)

 ```c
 #include "siphash.h"